anvilistas/ReactivePersistenceTabulatorDemo/README.md

 migrated this app to use those Model Classes in place of any element from persistence.

 We just haven't changed the name!

+# Installation

+To view or run this app within the Anvil IDE:

+* Create a new app within your Anvil account
+* Clone this repo to your local machine
+* Add your anvil app as a remote to your local repo
+* Force push the repo to anvil